e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/thursday.md

 ### What will you work on today?

-- Nothing.
+- Nothing, we are finished.

 ### How close are we to hitting our sprint goals?

-- We are close!
+- We are finished.

+## <span style="color: red;">Anoushka D.</span>

+### What did you work on yesterday?

+- Code quality review of codebase with Ryan
+- Set up npm commands
+- Wrote onboard.md

+### What are your blockers?

+- No blockers

+### What will you work on today?

+- Troubleshoot GitHub pages
+- Update instructions on instructions page
+- Individual Retro
+- Team member evaluations

+### How close are we to hitting our sprint goals?

+- Super super close!

 ## <span style="color: red;">Elaine H.</span>

 ### What did you work on yesterday?

-- Nothing.
+- Nothing

 ### What are your blockers?

-- None.
+- finals

 ### What will you work on today?

-- Nothing.
+- nothing

 ### How close are we to hitting our sprint goals?

-- Already completed.
+- nearly done with project

 ## <span style="color: red;">Miguel S.</span>

 ### What did you work on yesterday?

-- Other coursework
+- Nothing

 ### What are your blockers?

-- Other things
+- Burnout

 ### What will you work on today?

-- Other stuff
+- Final assignments

 ### How close are we to hitting our sprint goals?

-- Done.
+- Done

 ## <span style="color: red;">Trevor T.</span>

 ### What did you work on yesterday?

-- Nothing related to this class
+- Finalizing the videos for this class

 ### What are your blockers?

-- Finals are coming up
+- Double finals today

 ### What will you work on today?

-- Figuring out what to do for the last week
+- Final assignments for this class
+- Tying up loose ends

 ### How close are we to hitting our sprint goals?

-- We can do it
+- We finally did it

 ## <span style="color: red;">Yueqi W.</span>

 ### What did you work on yesterday?

-- homework
+- projects
-- looked into writing unit tests

 ### What are your blockers?

-- unit tests are not working
+- nothing

 ### What will you work on today?

-- writing unit tests
+- final

 ### How close are we to hitting our sprint goals?

-just started
+- done

 ## <span style="color: red;">Qingyuan Z.</span>

 ### What did you work on yesterday?

-- nothing
+- review

 ### What are your blockers?

 - none

 ### What will you work on today?

-- rework timer logic, and adding more tests
+- review for the finals

 ### How close are we to hitting our sprint goals?

-- close
+- done